Izzat Ibrahim al-Douri: Personal life

 Al-Douri married for the first time in 1968; however, he married five times in total and had 24 children: 13 daughters and 11 sons.
 In a sign of loyalty, al-Douri consented to marry his daughter Hawazin to Saddam's eldest son, Uday.
 Al-Douri's influence with Saddam was so substantial that he could even levy a condition, that the union would not be consummated, and later made a successful petition that his daughter be permitted to divorce Uday.

 Al-Douri is believed to have suffered from leukemia and was said to have undergone blood transfusions every six months.
 In 1999, he visited Vienna, Austria for treatment.
-The Austrian opposition demanded that he be arrested for war crimes, but the government allowed him to leave the country.
+A Vienna city Councillor submitted an request for the arrest and investigation on al-Douri for war crimes, but the government allowed him to leave the country.
 His son was reportedly killed in Tikrit in July 2014.

 Fall of the Ba'ath regime and Iraqi insurgency

 The 2003 US invasion of Iraq

 On 20 March 2003, U.S.-led coalition forces invaded Iraq, leading to the toppling of the regime of President Saddam Hussein on 9 April 2003.
 Following the fall of Baghdad, al-Douri went into hiding.
 U.S. officials claimed that he was involved in the subsequent Iraqi insurgency against U.S. forces, directing and funding attacks, as well as brokering an alliance between Ba'athist insurgents and militant Islamists.

 In November 2003, the U.S.-led coalition issued a US$10 million bounty for any information leading to al-Douri's apprehension by authorities in response to coordinating attacks against Coalition forces.
 One of al-Douri's wives and a daughter were captured in the same month, to be questioned about his whereabouts.

 Al-Douri was made the King of Clubs in the famous most-wanted Iraqi playing cards, making him among the top 8 "most wanted" figures in Saddam Hussein's regime.

 At the time of the invasion of Iraq, al-Douri, along with Saddam and Vice President Taha Yassin Ramadan, were among the three surviving plotters who had brought the Ba'ath Party to power in a coup in 1968.